RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/02-Descriptions-of-Primary-Objects.md

 * **“components:”** – This attribute defines the component routes used to form the aggregate.
 * **“mnt-lower:”** - Provides a set of authorisation tokens used for hierarchical object creation.
 These tokens are used to authorise the creation of the one level more specific (child) objects to the **route6** with the “mnt-lower:” attribute.
 This is only used if the parent **route6** object does not contain an “mnt-routes:” attribute.
 If there is no “mnt-routes:” or “mnt-lower:” attribute, the “mnt-by:” authorises the creation of the child objects.
 For more details see the section ['Authorisation'](../Authorisation/README.md#authorisation).
 * **“mnt-routes:”** - Provides a set of authorisation tokens that may be used for exact match or more specific **route6** object creation.
 For an exact match **route6** object- if there is no “mnt-routes:” attribute, the “mnt-by:” is used.
 For a more specific **route6** object- the “mnt-lower may also be used, if present.
-The "mnt-routes:" attribute can include an optional list of prefix ranges inside curly backets ("{}") or the keyword "ANY".
+The "mnt-routes:" attribute can include an optional list of prefix ranges inside curly brackets ("{}") or the keyword "ANY".
 This should follow the reference to the maintainer.
 The default, when no additional set items are specified, is "ANY" or all more specifics.